VFOXITChick/MCW-Optimized-architecture/Whiteboard design session student guide - Optimized architecture.md

 Web API tier using an Azure Service Bus Queue.

 The database server is somewhat of a problem area with the current architecture.
-During the migration, the productionpPilot environment was setup in the Azure West US region.
+During the migration, the production Pilot environment was setup in the Azure West US region.
 When the final production environment was built out, it was determined the Azure North Central US region would be used to better serve users and be located geographically closer to